preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 Edit
 ------
-These types have eedit options:
+These types have Edit options:

 + HTML - you can choose to display the edit options Rich Text, Limited Rich Tect or Custom Rich Text.
 + Image - you can set default scaling, decide which crop ratios that should be available and decide wether to force default scaling.